Colm Tóibín: Personal life

-Tóibín identifies himself as gay.
+Tóibín is gay.
 Since c.
-2012, Tóibín has been in a relationship with a man who lives in Los Angeles, and whose name he prefers not to disclose.
+2012, Tóibín has been in a relationship with Hedi El Kholti, an editor of the literary press Semiotext(e).
+They share a home in the Highland Park neighborhood of Los Angeles.
 He has served as a curator of exhibits for the Manhattan-based Morgan Library & Museum.
 He has judged both the Griffin Poetry Prize and the Giller Prize.
 Tóibín does not watch television, and his awareness of British parliamentary politics can be summed up by his admission that he thought Ed Balls was a nickname for the then Labour Party leader Ed Miliband.
 He is interested in tennis and plays the game for leisure; upon meeting Roger Federer, Tóibín enquired as to his opinion on the second serve.

-As of 2008, he had family in Enniscorthy, including two sisters (Barbara, Nuala) and a brother (Brendan).
+As of 2008, he had family in Enniscorthy, including two sisters (Barbara and Nuala) and a brother (Brendan).

-Tóibín lives in Southside Dublin City's Upper Pembroke Street, where on occasions his friends — such as playwright Tom Murphy and former Gate Theatre director Michael Colgan — assembled for social interaction and entertainment.
+Tóibín lived on Southside Dublin City's Upper Pembroke Street as of 2005, where on occasions his friends — such as playwright Tom Murphy and former Gate Theatre director Michael Colgan — assembled for social interaction and entertainment.

-Tóibín spent his thousands of euro in prize money from his 2006 International Dublin Literary Award on building a house near Blackwater, County Wexford, where he holidayed as child.
-He filled this house with artworks and expensive furniture and has someone in to keep it clean it for him.
+Tóibín spent his prize money from his 2006 International Dublin Literary Award on building a house near Blackwater, County Wexford, where he holidayed as a child.
+He filled this house with artwork and expensive furniture.
 He possesses a personal key to the private gated park at Dublin's Fitzwilliam Square, which is shut to ordinary members of the public.

-In 2019, Tóibín spoke about having survived testicular cancer which spread to multiple organs including a lung, liver and lymph node.
+In 2019, Tóibín spoke about having survived testicular cancer, which spread to multiple organs, including a lung, liver, and lymph node.